Confused by debt payoff strategies? Not anymore!

 Using the debt snowball method for debt payoff

 This is the method that I recommend, as handling your money is a mental game, an emotional game, so to speak.
 If you have an emotional situation, you need to come at it from an equally emotional solution (while debt avalanche is a logical solution).

 You are probably familiar with this method as getting out of debt guru; Dave Ramsey recommends this debt payoff plan.
 (Now I know D.R. might not be your cup of tea, he’s outspoken, condescending, and kind of a jerk.)
 Yet, his success rates cannot be argued with.
 He’s taken tens of thousands of people and turned their lives around, for which they will forever be changed and grateful).

 Getting out of debt with this method focuses on quick wins and momentum to carry you through the entire process.
 Because let’s face it if we make this significant change, and then we don’t see results fairly quickly, we get discouraged and give up.
 It’s human nature.
-So with this method for getting out of debt, you pay off the debt with the smallest balance first, and then work your way up to the next lowest balance (with no regard to interest rates).
+So with this method for getting out of debt, you pay off the smallest debt balance first, and then work your way up to the next lowest credit card balance (with no regard to interest rates).

 Yes, you will spend more money on interest overall, yet you are much more likely to stick with the plan and finish off the debt!
 Because you get quicker wins, and it gains momentum quickly.
 This is why I recommend it!
 I also recommend checking out some of Dave Ramsey’s books, he has quite a few that will help on your personal finance journey.